ibm-cloud-docs/BlockStorage/how-to-create-duplicate-volume.md

    {{site.data.keyword.blockstorageshort}} can be resized to 10 times the original size of the volume.
    {:tip}
 6. Available Performance and size combinations are displayed.
-The IOPs designation of the original volume is set by default.
+The IOPS designation of the original volume is set by default.
 You can specify IOPS or IOPS Tier for the new volume.
     - If your original volume is 0.25 IOPS Endurance tier, you can't make a new selection.
     - If your original volume is 2, 4, or 10 IOPS Endurance tier, you can move anywhere between those tiers for the new volume.